Loss that was never fully felt.

 They’re about safety.

-walking on eggshells, defending yourself, or shutting down,
+you’re walking on eggshells, defending yourself, or shutting

-in you doesn’t feel safe enough to be fully honest.
+something in you doesn’t feel safe enough to be

 If setting